passkeydeveloper/passkeys.dev/content/en/docs/use-cases/bootstrapping/index.md

 - If the user selects the "Passkey from another device" option (NOTE: the exact text will vary slightly by platform), then the browser/platform will guide the user through using a FIDO2 security key or the  Cross-Device Authentication (CDA) flow to use a passkey from their smartphone or tablet to deliver a WebAuthn response to the `navigator.credentials.get()` call.

-This is why this is called the Conditional UI (often called the Autofill UI) mode of WebAuthn — the platform authenticator UI that guides the user through the verification, or through using their phone, is only shown if the user has a passkey on this device (or chooses the "another device" option).
+This is why this is called the Conditional UI (or more commonly, the autofill UI) mode of WebAuthn — the platform authenticator UI that guides the user through the verification, or through using their phone, is only shown if the user has a passkey on this device (or chooses the "another device" option).

 As we can see, in this mode the `navigator.credentials.get()` call either succeeds, or it doesn’t (never resolves).
 If it does succeed, then the result of the call will reveal both a user id, as well as a signed WebAuthn assertion, which the relying party will use to authenticate the user.